maelfabien/maelfabien.github.io/_posts/2019-5-20-HortonWorks.md

 Fill in the form and download the **version 2.6.5** of the Sandbox.
 The sandbox requires around 15 Go of space.

-Once this is done (the download might take a really long time) :
+Once this is done (the download might take a long time) :
 - Open VirtualBox
 - Click on "New"
 - Go in "File -> Import a Virtual Machine".